seanclen/hr-strategies/src/pages/compliance/affirmative-action.md

-    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) has the authority to audit your company.
+    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) has the authority to audit your company or disbar them from government contracts for up to 7 years.
 Not sure where your company stands?
     Let us help.
   link:
     text: What does an audit look like?
     url: '/compliance/affirmative-action#failure-to-comply'